 ***First, Update To The Latest Version (5.4 or higher) of the Backblaze Client here.***

-Giving Backblaze Full Disk Access After Mojave is the OS on the Computer
+Giving Backblaze Full Disk Access After the new OS is on the Computer

 1. After updating to the latest client, open the Applications Folder.